FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 * `:::freefem q` Quality mesh generation.
 The bound of Radius-Edge Ratio will be given after the option `:::freefem q`.
 By default, this value is 2.0.

-* `:::freefem a` Construct with the volumes constraints on tetrahedra.
+* `:::freefem a` Constructs with the volume constraints on tetrahedra.
 These volumes constraints are defined with the bound of the previous switch `:::freefem q` or in the parameter `:::freefem regionlist`.

 * `:::freefem A` Attributes reference to region given in the `:::freefem regionlist`.
 The other regions have label 0.

 	The option `AA` gives a different label at each region.
-This switch work with the option `:::freefem p`.
+This switch works with the option `:::freefem p`.
 If option `:::freefem r` is used, this switch has no effect.

 * `:::freefem r` Reconstructs and Refines a previously generated mesh.
 This character is only used with the command line `:::freefem tetgreconstruction`.

-* `:::freefem Y` This switch allow to preserve the mesh on the exterior boundary.
+* `:::freefem Y` This switch preserves the mesh on the exterior boundary.

-	This switch must be used to ensure conformal mesh between two adjacent mesh.
+	This switch must be used to ensure a conformal mesh between two adjacent meshes.

-* `:::freefem YY` This switch allow to preserve the mesh on the exterior and interior boundary.
+* `:::freefem YY` This switch preserves the mesh on the exterior and interior boundary.

 * `:::freefem C` The consistency of the result's mesh is testing by TetGen.

-* `:::freefem CC` The consistency of the result's mesh is testing by TetGen and also checks constrained delaunay mesh (if `:::freefem p` switch is selected) or the consistency of Conformal Delaunay (if `:::freefem q` switch is selected).
+* `:::freefem CC` The consistency of the result's mesh is testing by TetGen and also constrained checks of Delaunay mesh (if `:::freefem p` switch is selected) or the consistency of Conformal Delaunay (if `:::freefem q` switch is selected).

 * `:::freefem V` Give information of the work of TetGen.
 More information can be obtained in specified `:::freefem VV` or `:::freefem VVV`.